Dynamic formation of supersolid phase in a mixture of ultracold bosonic and fermionic atoms: Quench induced supersolid phase

+Once the quench is complete, the out-of-phase mode density represents broken parity symmetry and is indicated by the red point near the lower right vertex of the yellow ellipse in Fig. \ref{opgipg_r}.
+As the crystal structure moves to the left and the superfluid flows to the right (see \cite{movies24,movies25} and Fig.~\ref{threemodes})), the system moves along the upper branch of the ellipse.
+When the density peaks are maximally shifted to the left, the flow reverses, and the system moves along the lower branch of the ellipse, exhibiting hysteresis.
+Conversely, for the in-phase Goldstone mode, the superfluid and the crystal structure move together (see the lower frame in Fig. \ref{opgipg_r}, the movie at \cite{movies24,movies25}, and Fig.~\ref{threemodes})).

-For $g_B=0.0055$, i.e. in the range of parameters in the self-pinning region \cite{Lewkowicz25}, the low-energy excitation spectrum is shown in Fig. \ref{spectrum_500_left}.
-Similarly to Fig. \ref{spectrum_500_right}, the distinct peaks represent the in-phase Goldstone mode at $\omega=0.1$, the out-of-phase Goldstone mode at $\omega \approx 0.008$, and the Higgs mode at $\omega \approx 0.002$.
-The out-of-phase character of the out-of-phase Goldstone mode is clearly visible in Fig. \ref{opgipg_l} (upper frame) and in the movie at \cite{movies24}.
+For the second case, with $g_B = 0.0055$, which belongs to the self-pinning region (see \cite{Lewkowicz25}), the low-energy excitation spectrum is shown in Fig. \ref{spectrum_500_left}.
+In this case, the initial state of the Bose-Fermi mixture is prepared as the ground state with $g_{BF} = -3.7$, close to the final value of $g_{BF} = -3.8$.
+The quench is subtle enough to observe the low-energy Goldstone modes, as discussed in the next paragraph in the context of quench duration.
+Similarly to Fig. \ref{spectrum_500_right}, the distinct peaks represent the in-phase Goldstone mode at $\omega=0.01$, the out-of-phase Goldstone mode at $\omega \approx 0.008$, and the Higgs mode at $\omega \approx 0.002$.
+The out-of-phase character of the out-of-phase Goldstone mode is clearly visible in Fig. \ref{opgipg_l} (upper frame) and in the movie at \cite{movies24,movies25}.
+Additional mode visible at $\omega \approx 0.012$ represents the phonon mode.

 In both cases discussed above, the quench duration was equal to 500, as this is the value for which the out-of-phase Goldstone mode is clearly observed in the excitation spectrum.
 Presence of the out-of-phase Goldstone mode confirms that at the end of the quench, the system is in the supersolid phase.
 Interestingly, regardless of the observed density peaks for somewhat different values of the quench rate, we do not find a significant out-of-phase Goldstone mode in the excitation spectrum.
 This is likely due to the way the system evolves during the variation of $g_{BF}$ over time, particularly in view of the complex excitation spectrum of the Bose-Fermi mixture, which exhibits a number of crossings and anticrossings (see \cite{Lewkowicz25}).
 A similarly rich excitation spectrum was previously reported for a dipolar dysprosium Bose-Einstein condensate, where crossings or repulsions between Bogoliubov–de Gennes modes were observed as a function of the bosonic scattering length (see \cite{Hertkorn19}).
 Therefore, depending on the rate of change of the interspecies interaction, the Landau-Zener formula predicts different branching ratios for the occupation of various excited states, so the out-of-phase Goldstone mode can be only barely, if at all, excited if the duration of the quench is not properly adjusted.
 Our numerical protocol mimics the experimental work, Ref. \cite{Guo19}, in which a quench of a particular duration is performed at the final stage to observe the desired feature in excitations.